edwardkong/PriCoSha/README.md

 1. Defriend
 2. Direct Message (Send a Private Message to a Friend that only the 2 of you can see.)
 3. View Friends list (Everyone you share a mutual friend group with)
-4. View posts visible to you by a specific friend
+4. View your posts
 5. Delete your post

+# Currently Implemented
+1. Register/Login
+2. Homepage, view content
+3. Post content
+4. View Friends List
+5. View your posts
+6. Direct Messaging

+# Need to Implement
+1. View content details (Tags, comments)
+2. Manage Tags
+3. Tag a content Item
+4. Add friend
+5. Defriend
+6. Delete post